-The Ikea SYMFONISK E1744 remote control is actually intended to control the SYMFONISK WiFi speaker from Ikea.
+The Ikea SYMFONISK E1744 remote control is actually intended as a control for the SYMFONSIK WiFi speaker from Ikea.

-This can then be used to control the volume or change the track.
+You can then use it to control the volume or change the track.

-Thanks to Zigbee, the Ikea SYMFONISK E1744 remote control can also be used very well to control your SmartHome.
+Thanks to Zigbee, the Ikea SYMFONISK E1744 remote control can also be used to control your SmartHome.

 How you can integrate the remote control into your SmartHome instance is described in the following article.